 Water sport in Kokkini Hani: On the right next to the beach at Zorbas Island you can find water sport facilities.
 Here you can always find something to do for all ages and have some fun with the whole family.
 What about jetski, catamaran, peddleboat for 4 persons, waterski, kayak 1 or 2 persons, banana ride behind a speedboat, wake board, tubing, surfing, fly-fish, etc.?
 As you can see there are many things to do on and in the water.
 At this company the facilities you rent, are for limited time.
 Some need experience, others need help of a captain.

-Kokkini Hani Crete – Explore the island by bus or care
+Kokkini Hani Crete – Explore the island by bus or car

 Public transport on Crete: The public transport is a nice way to discover the island.
 A trip by bus is cheap and the busses are clean, modern and have air-conditioning.
-On the main street of Kokkini Hani there are every half hour busses going to Heraklion.
+On the main street of Kokkini Hani there are busses going to Heraklion every half hour.
 You can also go every half hour by bus towards Hersonissos, Malia and Agios Nikolaos.
-From the bus station in Heraklion you can go with the local bus to Knossos.
+From the bus station in Heraklion you can go with the local bus or a taxi to Knossos.
 And from Heraklion you can also go to Rethymnon, Ierapetra, Sitia and Chania.

 Petrol stations: At the end of the main street in Kokkini Hani are two petrol stations.
 If you drive here to put petrol, you can stay seated in the car.
 You only need to stop the car at the station and say to them how much petrol you wish to have.
 It will be put for you in the car and you pay cash.
 In the shop at the petrol station you find everything you could need for your car like oil, wind screen wipers, cooling liquid, etc.